 whichever occurs first.

-2. Vacancy in the office of an elected member
+2. Vacancy in office of elected member

 Whenever the office of an elected Board member is vacant or is due to become vacant an election is to be conducted among registered persons in accordance with the regulations to elect a person to fill the vacancy.